What delays trains

 - Follow us on Twitter – @metlinkwgtn (external link)

-- If you are in the station keep an eye on the real time information messages
+- If you are in the station keep an eye on the Real Time Information messages

-We know you can't beat Wellington on a good day but we also now that we are very exposed to winds and storms.
+We know you can't beat Wellington on a good day but we also know that we are very exposed to winds and storms.
 Train services can be disrupted by snow, slips, floods, fallen trees, and other debris on the tracks.
 In severe storms we have had issues with flooding at stations as well.
 We do monitor severe weather warnings and we aim to give advanced notice where weather has the potential to impact on our train and bus services.
 Hot weather may see speed restrictions in place if tracks become heated and there is a risk that they are out of alignment.
-Cold weather can mean that ice forms on the tracks causing slipping or on overhead wires meaning that they arch.
+Cold weather can mean that ice forms on the tracks causing slipping or on overhead wires meaning that they arc.
 The software on the Matangi can recognise some of these issues and slows the train to a safe low speed.

 Break downs can also have wider impact on the network and often block the line meaning there will be flow on effects to later services across the network.
+We work hard to keep passengers in the loop via PA announcements and service updates when these unforeseen events take place.

 We conduct regular inspections of our trains and have structured maintenance programmes for our fleet.
 There may be occasions when a higher number of trains require maintenance and repairs.
 This may cause services to have fewer than normal carriages or on rare occasions, a service to be cancelled.
 You will see "reduced seating" in some of our alerts or service updates.
 This is likely to be due to a reduced number of carriages, more crowding and you may want to wait for a later service.